-Map of Bombay and the district prepared for Peshwa
+Facsimile of the map of Bombay and the district prepared for Peshwa by the Peshwa's agent in Bombay about 1770

-Watercolour on Paper
+Watercolour & ink on paper

 This 18th century map was prepared for the Peshwa Madhavrao, the Maratha ruler of the Deccan and a rival of the British in erstwhile Bombay.
 The map is particularly interesting for its unique perspective.
 It was not meant to be an accurate survey of the region but rather a diagrammatic representation with symbols highlighting important information.
 This depiction of Mumbai (Bombay) and its harbour was probably made as part of a Maratha strategy to take control of the island.